XRPLF/xrpl-dev-portal/content/tx_format.md

 Some fields can be automatically filled in before the transaction is signed, either by a `rippled` server or by the library used for offline signing.
 Both [ripple-lib](https://github.com/ripple/ripple-lib) and `rippled` can automatically provide the following values:

-* `Fee` - Automatically use the current base network fee. (*Note:* `rippled`'s [sign command](rippled-apis.html#sign) supports limits on how high the filled-in-value is, using the `fee_mult_max` parameter.)
+* `Fee` - Automatically fill in the [transaction cost](tx-cost.html) based on the network. (*Note:* `rippled`'s [sign command](rippled-apis.html#sign) supports limits on how high the filled-in-value is, using the `fee_mult_max` parameter.)
 * `Sequence` - Automatically use the next sequence number for the account sending the transaction.

 For a production system, we recommend *not* leaving these fields to be filled by the server.
-For example if fees become temporarily high, you may want to wait for fees to decrease before sending some transactions, instead of continuing regardless of fee.
+For example, if transaction costs become high due to a temporary spike in network load, you may want to wait for the cost to decrease before sending some transactions, instead of paying the temporarily-high cost.

 The [`Paths` field](#paths) of the [Payment](#payment) transaction type can also be automatically filled in.

-### Transaction Fees ###
+### Transaction Cost ###

+In order to protect the Ripple Consensus Ledger from being disrupted by spam and denial-of-service attacks, each transaction must destroy a small amount of XRP.
+This transaction cost is designed to increase along with the load on the network, making it very expensive to deliberately or inadvertently overload the network.

-The `Fee` field specifies an amount, in [drops of XRP](rippled-apis.html#specifying-currency-amounts), that must be deducted from the sender's balance in order to relay any transaction through the network.
-This is a measure to protect against spam and DDoS attacks weighing down the whole network.
-You can specify any amount in the `Fee` field when you create a transaction.
-If your transaction makes it into a validated leger (whether or not it achieves its intended purpose), then the deducted XRP is destroyed forever.
+The `Fee` field specifies an amount, in [drops of XRP](rippled-apis.html#specifying-currency-amounts), to destroy as the cost for this transaction.
+If the transaction is included in a validated leger (whether or not it achieves its intended purpose), then the amount of XRP specified in the `Fee` parameter is destroyed forever.
+You can [look up the transaction cost](tx-cost.html#querying-the-transaction-cost) in advance, or [let `rippled` set it automatically](tx-cost.html#automatically-specifying-the-transaction-cost) when you sign a transaction.

-Each rippled server decides on the minimum fee to require, which is at least the global base transaction fee, and increases based on the individual server's current load.
-If a transaction's fee is not high enough, then the server does not relay the transaction to other servers. (*Exception:* If you send a transaction to your own server over an [admin connection](rippled-apis.html#connecting-to-rippled), it relays the transaction even under high load, so long as the fee meets the global base.)

-Even if some servers have too much load to propagate a transaction, the transaction can still make it into a validated ledger as long as a large enough percentage of validating servers receive it, so the global base fee is generally enough to submit a transaction.
-If many servers in the network are under high load all at once (for example, due to a DDoS or a global event of some sort) then you must either set the `Fee` value higher or wait for the load to decrease.

-For more information, see the [Transaction Fee wiki article](https://wiki.ripple.com/Transaction_Fee).

 ### Canceling or Skipping a Transaction ###